JustinSigSys/internet-basic/README.md

-# internet-basic README
+# Internet Basic Extension for Visual Studio Code

-This is a Visual Studio Code language extension for Internet Basic language, used by the Comet runtime.
-You must have Visual Studio Code installed in order to use this extension.
+This extension provides basic syntax highlighting in the Visual Studio Code editor.
+Using the sample tasks.json file below you can also use Visual Studio Code to compile Internet Basic programs.
+[Visual Studio Code](https://code.visualstudio.com/) is a free code editor provided by Microsoft.

 To use this extension:
 * First, download and install [Visual Studio Code](https://code.visualstudio.com/)